michelle-cobb/today_build_from_cbits/tests/single_tests/README.md

 * You may need to manually go back to base URL if you are re-running tests.
 * You may need to clear localStorage - open Console in browser and run `localStorage.clear()`.
-If you do need to clear localStorage, manually return to base URL, ***remember to refresh the page if you see "Welcome to TODAY!
+If you do need to clear localStorage, manually return to base URL. ***Remember to refresh the page if you see "Welcome to TODAY!
   Start TODAY!"***.